 Show Quality vs. Pet Quality

-If you want to buy a Ragdoll kitten, then the first thing you have to think about is why you are buying it for – as a pet, to take to cat shows, to breed, or to breed and take to cat shows.
-This is the main stepping stone because it also tells you where to buy your Ragdoll kitten from.
+If you want to buy a Ragdoll kitten, you first have to consider why you are buying it – as a pet, to take it to cat shows, to breed, or to breed and take it to cat shows.
+This is the primary stepping stone because it also tells you where to buy your Ragdoll kitten from.

-Some breeders only sell show-quality, which increases the price, while others only sell pet quality Ragdoll kittens, which are purebred Ragdoll cats but have some breed characteristic defects that disqualify them from shows.
+Some breeders only sell show-quality, which increases the price.
+In contrast, others only sell pet-quality Ragdoll kittens, which are purebred Ragdoll cats but have some breed characteristic defects that disqualify them from shows.
 Pet quality cats cost less than show quality, making them the most affordable Ragdoll kittens.

-If you want to purchase a breeder quality Ragdoll cat, then you should be prepared to spend more than you would on a pet or show-quality kitten.
-Breeder quality cats come with a certificate that attests that they are free from genetic diseases and that they are authorized to breed purebred Ragdolls.
+If you want to purchase a breeder-quality Ragdoll cat, you should be prepared to spend more than you would on a pet or show-quality kitten.
+Breeder-quality cats have a certificate that attests that they are free from genetic diseases and are authorized to breed purebred Ragdolls.
 Pet and show quality, on the other hand, are sold neutered/spayed.

-A show-quality Ragdoll kitten will likely cost between $1500 and $4000, while a breeder-quality Ragdoll kitty will be somewhere between $1800 and $3000.
-If you want a Ragdoll kitten that's strong for both show and breeder qualities then you'll pay a premium - somewhere between $2300 and $5000.
+A show-quality Ragdoll kitten will likely cost between $1500 and $4000, while a breeder-quality Ragdoll kitty will be somewhere between $1800 and up to $5000+.
+If you want a Ragdoll kitten that’s strong for both show and breeder qualities, you’ll pay a premium between $2300 and $5000+.

-There are a number of factors to consider when you’re trying to find the right breeder.
-You don’t want to be scammed with either a diseased cat, or even no cat at all.
+There are several factors to consider when trying to find the right breeder.
+First, you don’t want to be scammed with either a diseased cat or even no cat at all.

 The onus is on the buyer to do their research.
-There are many great breeders out there, and there are many scammers or back-yard breeders.
-A backyard breeder isn’t necessarily a scammer, but they won’t follow the right procedures, they might skip important early vet visits, and they might mislead you on the pedigree of a kitten, either intentionally or through inexperience.
+Unfortunately, there are many great breeders out there, and there are many scammers or backyard breeders.
+A backyard breeder isn’t necessarily a scammer.
+Still, they won’t follow the proper procedures and might skip important early vet visits.
+In addition, they might mislead you on the pedigree of a kitten, either intentionally or through inexperience.

 Step one is to check the breeder out online.
 Start with their website – does it look professional, or has it been thrown together?
-Not all breeders are web designers but if they’re at all reputable then they will want to advertise themselves in that way.
+Not all breeders are web designers, but if they’re reputable, they will want to advertise themselves that way.

-Also, look beyond their own site.
-Google the name of the breeder and “complaints”, to see what shows up.
+Also, look beyond their site.
+Google the name of the breeder and “complaints” to see what shows up.

-Find out how long they’ve been in business, and if they allow visits.
-If they do, then make the effort to go and visit in advance.
-The traveling expenses upfront are more than worth it if you end up avoiding paying higher prices for a cat that shouldn’t be sold.
-Make sure the cats look well cared for, and smell – you shouldn’t be able to smell any cat urine, or any perfume used to cover it up.
-Many of the breeders I’ve interviewed agree with me about avoiding perfumed cat litter.
+Find out how long they’ve been in business and if they allow visits.
+If they do, make an effort to go and visit in advance.
+The traveling expenses upfront are more than worth it if you avoid paying higher prices for a cat that shouldn’t be sold.
+Make sure the cats look well cared for and smell – you shouldn’t be able to smell any cat urine or perfume used to cover it up.
+Many breeders I’ve interviewed agree with me about avoiding scented cat litter.

 The final price for a Ragdoll cat also depends on the breeder and the medical procedures they have performed on the kittens before selling them, such as veterinary checkups and spaying/neutering (for non-breed-quality kittens).
-In some states, the breeders have to complete the full course of vaccination before they can sell the cats.
+In some states, the breeders must complete the vaccination course before selling the cats.

 The cost of these procedures will be included in the overall purchase price the breeders set for the Ragdoll kittens, so make sure you inquire about them.
 The more of these the breeder performs, the less you will have to take your new kitty to the vet.

-If you are looking to buy two or more Ragdoll kittens, ask the breeder for a discount because this is common practice.
+If you want to buy two or more Ragdoll kittens, ask the breeder for a discount because this is standard practice.
 Any breeder is happy to have the kittens stay together, so they will be pleased to sell you more kittens.

-If you are looking to buy two or more Ragdoll kittens, ask the breeder for a discount because this is common practice.
+If you want to buy two or more Ragdoll kittens, ask the breeder for a discount because this is standard practice.
 Any breeder is happy to have the kittens stay together, so they will be pleased to sell you more kittens.

 Different Ragdoll Patterns and Their Prices

-It depends on the breeder if they choose to charge more for a specific color or pattern.
-It's really important to first find a list of breeders that you are interested in adopting from.
-Once that is solidified and vetted (you've done your due diligence to make sure they genetically test their cats for disease and you know they are a legitimate/reputable breeder), you can reach out and ask about the colors they produce.
-At the same time, you can ask if a certain color or pattern costs more.
+It depends on whether the breeder charges more for a specific color or pattern.
+First, you must find a list of breeders you are interested in adopting from.
+Once that is solidified and vetted (you’ve done your due diligence to ensure they genetically test their cats for disease and know they are a legitimate/reputable breeder), you can ask about the colors they produce.
+At the same time, you can ask if a specific color or pattern costs more.

-While compiling the research for this post, we reached out to several reputable Ragdoll cat breeders to come up with the price ranges.
-Many of them offered further insight that was interesting enough to share on this post.
-In other words, it’s important to find a Ragdoll cat breeder you like and then ask further questions than just price – because not all prices are created equal:
+While compiling the research for this post, I contacted several reputable Ragdoll cat breeders to determine the price ranges.
+Many offered further insight that was interesting enough to share on this post.
+In other words, it’s essential to find a Ragdoll cat breeder you like and then ask further questions than just price – because not all prices are created equal:

-Prices vary greatly in the different areas of the US.
-I believe they tend to be highest on the east coast, especially near the large cities.
-I would say there is more of a varying degree also between the type of breeder you are buying from now.
+Prices vary significantly in the different areas of the US.
+They are highest on the East Coast, primarily near larger cities.
+There is more of a varying degree also between the type of breeder you are buying from now.

-Where those who show and have been around a while are charging more than smaller breeders who do not show but still have registered kittens.
-I would say that the rock bottom minimum is likely $850-$900 but that likely doesn’t include early spay/neuter which all reputable breeders do now.
+Where those who show and have been around a while are charging more than small breeders who do not show but still have registered kittens, the rock bottom minimum is likely $850-$900, but that likely doesn’t include early spay/neuter, which all reputable breeders do now.

-- While I hate to begin a conversation with prices, most buyers think they’re going to get a quality, well-bred Ragdoll for under $1000…sigh
+- While I hate to begin a conversation with prices, most buyers think they will get a quality, well-bred Ragdoll for under $1000…sigh.

-- None of us breed minks, sepia, green-eyed or yellow-eyed Ragdoll…they’re not in breed standards, can’t be shown in CFA or TICA, can’t even be registered as Ragdoll in CFA.
+- None of us breed minks, sepia, green-eyed or yellow-eyed Ragdoll… they’re not in breed standards, can’t be shown in CFA or TICA, and can’t even be registered as Ragdoll in CFA.

 - I am sure you are aware of this, but adopters should be aware of the type of breeder they are dealing with.
-It’s not just as simple as price.
+It’s more complex than the price.
 There are so many “backyard” breeders out there.
 Do they test their breeder cats?
 Do they feed quality food?
 Are the cats loved, treated as family members, given proper medical attention, and live in the house?
-Are the kittens raised with love, healthy and well socialized, etc.
+Are the kittens raised with love, healthy and well socialized, etc.?

-- My kittens have had their first set of booster shots, dewormed, altered, and microchipped when they leave me at 14 weeks old.
+- My kittens had their first booster shots, dewormed, altered, and microchipped when they left me at 14 weeks old.
 They also leave here with a substantial kitten kit of holistic hard food, canned food, two types of freeze-dried turkey/chicken treats, a bag of litter, assorted toys, and a handmade bed.

-- Sometimes it’s more than the price of the kitten – they can come with shots, health guarantees, spaying or neutering, TICA or CFA registration
+- Sometimes it’s more than the kitten’s price – they can come with shots, health guarantees, spaying or neutering, and TICA or CFA registration.

-- Breeders who responsible spay and neuter – when kittens have already been spayed or neutered (all reputable breeders require this and it is usually quite expensive plus then you have to deal with the aftercare - keeping the kitten quiet and confined, not allowing them to jump, hoping they don’t rip their stitches, get an infection, or get a hernia, and of course, there is always the slight risk they might not make it through the surgery)
+- Breeders who are responsible spay and neuter – when kittens have already been spayed or neutered (all reputable breeders require this, and it is usually quite expensive plus, then you have to deal with the aftercare – keeping the kitten quiet and confined, not allowing them to jump, hoping they don’t rip their stitches, get an infection, or get a hernia, and of course, there is always the slight risk they might not make it through the surgery)

-When you decide to buy a Ragdoll kitten, you have to consider the price you are going to pay to the breeder, but also the cost of caring for your Ragdoll cat.
+When you decide to buy a Ragdoll kitten, you must consider the price you will pay to the breeder and the cost of caring for your Ragdoll cat.
 Raggies are more expensive than many other breeds, so you might be focused on the initial investment.
-But keep in mind that there is also a long-term investment that you have to be ready to make in your Ragdoll cat.
+But remember that there is also a long-term investment that you must be ready to make in your Ragdoll cat.

-The cost of caring for a Ragdoll cat is higher than that of caring for a regular cat.
-Ragdolls are large size cats, which means that they need more food and specialized accessories like grooming tools for cats with long coats, cat beds, cat scratchers, and cat towers for large-sized cats, which are more expensive.
-Aside from these, you should also consider the cost of veterinary bills for vaccinations, regular checkups, and, if needed, for special interventions.
+The cost of caring for a Ragdoll cat is higher than that of a regular cat.
+This is because Ragdolls are large cats, meaning they need more food and specialized accessories like grooming tools for cats with long coats, cat beds, cat scratchers, and cat towers for large-sized cats, which are more expensive.
+Aside from these, you should also consider the cost of veterinary bills for vaccinations, regular checkups, and, if needed, particular interventions.

 The initial price of the Ragdoll cat is only the beginning of the investment.
 The total cost includes the long-term cost of caring for your Ragdoll cat.

-Since this is such a popular topic, I went ahead and asked our Facebook community – How much did you pay for your Ragdoll kitten/cat?
+Since this is such a popular topic, I asked our Facebook community – How much did you pay for your Ragdoll kitten/cat?
 What year was it?
 Are you a breeder – do these prices pretty much match your ranges?

-Really though – the question about Ragdoll Cat Price should ALSO include the total cost of a cat in 1 year’s time.
+Though – the question about Ragdoll cat price should ALSO include the total cost of a cat in 1 year.
 A kitten can be quite expensive because of vaccinations and whatnot.
-A cat can still be expensive because of food, litter, vet bills, etc. Do you have an idea of what you budget for your kitty every year?
+A cat can still be expensive because of food, litter, vet bills, etc. Do you know what your budget is for your kitty every year?

 There are benefits to buying a cat, and there are benefits to adopting.
-There’s no single right answer.
-If you plan to adopt then you might struggle to find a Ragdoll cat near you – it’s a very specific breed to be looking for.
+Unfortunately, there’s no single correct answer.
+If you plan to adopt, you might struggle to find a Ragdoll cat near you – it’s a particular breed to be looking for.
 However, you can sometimes arrange for transport to get your cat to your home.

-Adopting means that you’re less likely to know much about your new kitty.
-If you’re taking your new pet from the cat owners then they may be able to tell you more, but if you’re adopting from a shelter then you could be pretty blind on its history.
-The initial cost might be lower but expenses further down the line, for unknown medical conditions, could mean a high price in the future.
+Adopting means you’re less likely to know much about your new kitty.
+If you’re adopting your new pet from its former cat owners, they may be able to tell you more, but if you’re adopting from a shelter, you could be pretty blind to its history.
+The initial cost might be lower, but expenses further down the line for unknown medical conditions could mean a high price in the future.

-Here is a breakdown of the prices of Ragdoll kittens that I have found.
-If you’ve found prices that are different then please leave comments below:
+Here is a breakdown of the prices of the Ragdoll kittens that I found.
+If you’ve found prices that are different, then please leave comments below:

 Quality: | Approximate Cost: | Notes: |